equinor/radix-github-actions/README.md

       -f
 ```

-`--from-config` will read information such as application-name, context/cluster etc from your radixconfig.yaml
+`--from-config` will read information such as application-name, branch mapping etc from your radixconfig.yaml

 ```yaml
 - name: Deploy on radix